Facilitators & Teachers from around the world @ Taal Inc.

 One of the best perks of being in this line of work has been the truly amazing people that I have had the good fortune of meeting, learning from and working with.

 My travels have taken me to some places that I would have never gotten to know had it not have been for the djembe and group drumming cultures.
-In this piece, I would like to acknowledge and extend a heartfelt thank-you to all those friends and colleagues of mine who come to India and spread their energy through workshops and events that were hosted by Taal Inc…
+In this piece, I would like to acknowledge and extend a heartfelt thank-you to all those friends and colleagues of mine who come to India and spread their energy through workshops and Drum Classes that were hosted by Taal Inc…

 The Vice-President of TTMDA made it to India for some TTM workshops on second attempt.
 Due some ‘Visa on Arrival’ issues in 2015, he had to actually return to Singapore and was denied entry on Indian soil.
 However, second time around in 2016, he made it much better prepared with his paperwork and we had successful workshops in Pune, Mumbai and Delhi.
 Each of these djembe workshops helped us in spreading awareness of traditional djembe playing in India and encourage the sprouting djembe communities in these cities.
 Kelvin is currently based in Singapore and travels the world teaching djembe (most extensively, China) and facilitating group drumming experiences for all kinds of groups.